phoniks2k/pxlya/README.md

 ```

-All needed files to run it got created in `./dist`
+All needed files to run it got created in `./dist`.
+You can copy it to wherever you want to run pixelplanet.

 Notes: